flischewski1/scc-webservice/README.md

 ## we want to bulid a task manager with Python and Flask

-first step: minimum viable product (create and delete task, update, status) - FINISHED
+first: minimum viable product (create and delete task, update, status) - FINISHED

-second step: define a clearer set of functionalies - FINISHED
+second: define a clearer set of functionalies - FINISHED

-next: develop a client for this service with fancy front end, security and user management
+third: develop a client for this service with fancy front end

+fourth: change the inmemory database to a relational database

+fifth: security and user login

+six: build docker containers and compose them together